 In marine non-treaty salmon commercial fisheries retention of steelhead is prohibited (Revised Code of Washington (RCW) 77.12.760 1993).
 Encounters of steelhead in non-treaty commercial fisheries targeting other salmon species in marine areas of Puget Sound are rare.
 In an observer study by WDFW to estimate the incidental catch rate of steelhead in non-treaty commercial salmon fisheries, 20 steelhead were encountered in 5,058 net sets over an 18 year period (i.e., 1991 to 2008) (i.e., 1 fish annually (Jording 2010)).
-From 2009 to 2018, 36 steelhead were encountered in 3,440 observed sets (Addae 2019).
+From 2009 to 2019, 38 steelhead were encountered in 3,629 observed sets (Addae 2020; WDFW and PSTIT 2020).
 With retention of steelhead prohibited, WDFW Enforcement may seize any retained steelhead landed.
-In 2013 an additional 4 steelhead were recorded as "seized" during the MCA 7 net fisheries (Addae 2019).
+In 2013 4 steelhead were recorded as "seized" during the MCA 7 net fisheries (Addae 2019).
 The catch estimates reported include listed and non-listed unmarked and marked steelhead.
 When steelhead are observed in the net, fishery observers attempt to record the mark status, and collect scales and a fin clip for genetic stock identification (GSI).
-If it is determined that the process of collecting biological information will be at the detriment of the fish, the observers only record the encounter and return the fish to the water (Addae 2019).
+GSI sampling occurred in 2018, and a single steelhead was released successfully post sampling.
+However, if it is determined that the process of collecting biological information will be at the detriment of the fish, the observers only record the encounter and return the fish to the water (Addae 2019).

 In marine non-treaty recreational fisheries, an annual average of 198 (range 102-352) hatchery summer and winter steelhead were landed incidentally from all Puget Sound marine areas combined during the 2001/2002 to 2006/2007 time period (Leland 2010).
-An annual average of 106 (range 15-213) hatchery summer and winter steelhead were landed incidentally in non-treaty marine recreational fisheries from all Puget Sound marine areas combined during the 2008/2009 to 2017/2018 time period (WDFW and PSTIT 2019).
-The catch of steelhead in recreational fisheries has therefore declined by 54% in recent years.
-There is some additional mortality associated with the catch-and-release of unmarked steelhead in the recreational fishery.
-However, the mortality rate associated with catch-and-release is 10%, so the additional mortality is assumed to be low.
+An annual average of 100 (range 15-213) hatchery summer and winter steelhead were landed incidentally in non-treaty marine recreational fisheries from all Puget Sound marine areas combined during the 2008/2009 to 2018/2019 time period (WDFW and PSTIT 2020).
+The catch of steelhead in marine recreational fisheries has therefore declined by 51% in the years since listing.
+There is some mortality associated with the catch-and-release of unmarked steelhead in the marine recreational fishery.
+The mortality rate associated with catch-and-release is estimated at 10% (PSIT and WDFW 2010c), making the overall additional mortality from the marine recreational fisheries low.